OPTOS: Mission

 The satellite also made heavy use of experimental technologies in order to test their viability in space.
-Some examples are a distributed OBDH (On-Board Data Handling) subsystem, a CPLDs (Complex Programmable Logic Devices), and an optical wireless communication subsystem (OBCom) with a reduced Controller Area Network.
+Some examples are a distributed OBDH (On-Board Data Handling) subsystem, complex programmable logic devices (CPLDs), and an optical wireless communication subsystem (OBCom) with a reduced Controller Area Network.
 Although OPTOS had an intended service life of 1 year, most of its subsystems remained operational for more than 3 years.

 Body

 The body of the satellite was conformed by stacking three CubeSats in 3U configuration creating a square-base prism 10 cm x 10 cm x 34.5 cm.
 To save weight the structure was composed of an aluminum casing, provided by Pumkin Inc. and an internal carbon fibers structure developed by INTA, as a result the final weight of the satellite was 3.8 kg putting it into the picosatellite category.
 The four lateral faces were covered by solar panels to provide power while in orbit, additionally, two of them could deploy wingled panels to double their surface.

 Internally, the satellite contained several subsystems developed by INTA.
 Some of them were: